gdiaz384/ADKTools/README.md

 4. Start an administrative cmd prompt (or disable UAC) and navigate to ADKTools\
 5. Run installADK.bat to install at least one of the ADKs (AIK != ADK).
 All 3 (AIK + ADKs x2) are preferred.
 6. Wait to install AIK manually (next->next->next)
-7. Run createWinPE.bat to generate updated WinPE.wim files
+7. Run createWinPE.bat to generate updated WinPE.wim and WinPE.iso files
-    - Note: Windows Deployment Services (WDS) can PXE boot these WinPE.wim files (WDS 2012+ does both BIOS PXE and UEFI PXE)
+    - Note: Windows Deployment Services can PXE boot these WinPE.wim files (WDS 2012+ does both BIOS/UEFI PXE)
-8. If not using WDS: Use a Deployment Prompt and run "convertWim" or "massupdate" to generate ISO files from WinPE.wim. (massupdate export)
+8. If not using WDS or USB: It is possible to burn these ISO files to optical media.
-    - Note: It is possible to burn these ISO files to optical media.
+    - Use a Deployment Prompt and run "convertwim toiso" or "massupdate export" to regenerate ISO files.
 9. Obtain installer.wim files (or ISOs) for the versions/architectures/editions of windows to install.
 MS links:
     - [Windows 7](//www.microsoft.com/en-us/software-download/windows7), [Windows 8.1](//www.microsoft.com/en-us/software-download/windows8), [Windows 10](//www.microsoft.com/en-us/software-download/windows10)
     - Note: With ISOs, look for sources\install.wim, (not boot.wim).
 Extract out and rename them appropriately.
     - "dism /get-wiminfo /wimfile:c:\install.wim" to check the included editions
 10. Copy any WIM images (install.wim\win7x64.wim) to ADKTools\WININSTALLER\sources
 11. Download [Rufus](//rufus.akeo.ie) and insert USB drive from step #1
-12. Launch Rufus, Alt+E, and then make a USB drive bootable with the following settings:
+12. Launch Rufus, Alt+E (important), and then make a USB drive bootable with the following settings:
 ![RufusSettings](debug/RufusSettings.png)
 13. After formating completes, copy WININSTALLER\ contents to flash drive.
 14. Safely eject the USB drive.